lifegraph/notificationlight/README.md

 ## Further examples

-* [Notification light](https://github.com/lifegraph/notificationlight) - a light that lights up when you have a new facebook notification
+* [GraphButton](https://github.com/lifegraph/graphbutton-wifly) - press the button and have it post a message to your Facebook